How to Check Modern Standby Support on Windows 11

 Troubleshooting battery drain and overheating

-If your Windows 11 laptop is getting too hot or the battery is draining faster than it should, Modern Standby might be the culprit.
-You can create a ‘Sleep Study’ report to see exactly what’s using power in the background and causing these issues.
+If your Windows 11 laptop overheats or drains its battery too quickly, Modern Standby could be the cause.
+You can run a ‘Sleep Study’ report using the Terminal to find out exactly what’s using power in the background.

 Open this file in your web browser to see which apps are preventing your computer from staying in a deep sleep state.
 You can learn more at the official Microsoft Sleep Study documentation.